AndoniBonilla/Shadow-of-Valor/README.md

 Download: This download is the JavaFX documentation in a compressed format.
 File: javafx-javadoc-23.0.1.zip

-* This project was done on Mac, so no guarantee that it will work on Windows and Linux
-* Windows and Linux may take a different approach

 ### Steps to Run
 1. Download Eclipse
 2. Open a new Java Project